 Why Does It Keep Happening and How Do They Do It?

-We’ve already established that the sheer popularity of WordPress platform makes it an attractive target for hackers.
+We’ve already established that the sheer popularity of the WordPress platform makes it an attractive target for hackers.
 That being said, you should know that the popularity of your own website does not bring you more risk.
-In fact, more often than not, these attacks happen simply because there is an opportunity for the hackers to do so.
+In fact, more often than not, these attacks happen simply because there is an opportunity for hackers to do so.
 They usually become aware of these opportunities through automated means.

 Namely, most hackers use bots that check the web for any vulnerabilities, and if your website pops up on this list, it means there is an opening that allows them to hack it.
 Most common ways of breaking into a WordPress site are through a vulnerable web hosting platform, via an insecure theme or a plugin, or because of weak passwords – so better secure your website right on time.

 As for the gains that the hackers get, there are plenty.
 Some of them include possibilities of obtaining bank account info, redirecting visitors from your website to other sites, contaminating your visitors’ computers with viruses and other malware in order to acquire information, and so on.

 Just because there is a high risk of getting hacked, it does not mean that it should end up happening to you.
 Below we will list some of the suggestions that can help you keep your WordPress site hacker-free.

 - Pick a solid hosting platform – One of the actions that can fortify your website by a long shot is to hire a hosting platform capable of withstanding hacking attacks.
 This is why you should aim to find a hosting service with a trustworthy reputation when it comes to security.
 Also, ensure that your provider of choice has a reputation of having solid support for platforms such as WordPress.
 We recommend going for Bluehost or Dreamhost.